MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-register-new-customers.md

 ## <a name="deleting-customer-cards"></a>Deleting customer cards

 If you have posted a transaction for a customer, you cannot delete the card because the ledger entries may be needed for auditing.
-To delete customer cards with ledger entries, contact to Microsoft partner to do so through code.
+To delete customer cards with ledger entries, contact your Microsoft partner to do so through code.

 ## <a name="see-also"></a>See Also